ianstormtaylor/slate/docs/guides/plugins.md

 }
 ```

-It focuses the editor and selects everything when it is clicked, and it blurs the editor what <kbd>esc</kbd> is pressed.
+It focuses the editor and selects everything when it is clicked, and it blurs the editor when <kbd>esc</kbd> is pressed.

 Notice how it's able to define a set of behaviors that work together to form a single "feature" in the editor.
 That's what makes Slate's plugins a powerful form of encapsulation.

 ## The Plugins "Stack"

 Slate's editor takes a list of plugins as one of its arguments.
 We refer to this list as the plugins "stack".
 It is very similar to "middleware" from Express or Koa.

 ```js
 const plugins = [